cereblanco/project7-web/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---

 <!--
-Thanks for your interest in this project.
+Thank you for your interest in this project.
 Bugs filed and PRs submitted are appreciated!

 Please make sure that you are familiar with and follow the [Code of Conduct](https://github.com/cereblanco/project7-web/blob/master/CODE_OF_CONDUCT.md) of this project.